CLARIAH/virtuoso-quad-log/DEPLOY.md

 mutations that took place in the quad store since it's last visit, record these changes in the rdf-patch format in files in the data directory and publsh a new listing of the resources in the *resource-list.xml*.
 You should take a closer look at the data directory.
-You should find the following files:
+You can find the following files:
 ```
     __data
       |__ .well-known